 5. Group reading offers authentic opportunities to teach vocabulary.

 A well-developed vocabulary is foundational for success, which is one of the huge benefits of novel studies.
 Here's my favorite example:

 “What’s a hullabaloo?”

-First, we puzzle it out together based on what’s going on in the story.
+First, we puzzle it together based on what’s happening in the story.

-Then we practice making some chaos of our own to create a big hullabaloo.
+Then we practice making some chaos to create a big hullabaloo.
 We talk about times we’ve been a part of (or noticed something that might be considered) a hullabaloo.
 Basically, we dig deep in a short time span.

 By the end of the 5-minute mini-lesson, my kids are masters of hullaballoo.

 How do I know?
 Because for the next month, I hear it anytime things get a little crazy.

 And, of course, I use it to my advantage when the classroom gets noisy.